gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-westerlund-tsvwg-sctp-dtls-chunk.md

 described in {{RFC9260}}.

-In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS connections, those connection will be identified in the DTLS chunk with DCIs with the R (restart) bit set (see {{DTLS-chunk}}).
-Both SCTP Endpoints shall ensure that Restart DTLS connections and related keys are preserved for supporting the SCTP Restart use case.
+In order to support SCTP Restart, the SCTP Endpoints shall allocate and maintain dedicated DTLS Keys, those connection will be identified in the DTLS chunk with the R (restart) bit set (see {{DTLS-chunk}}).
+Both SCTP Endpoints shall ensure that Restart DTLS keys are preserved for supporting the SCTP Restart use case.

 In order to be available for SCTP Restart purposes, the Restart DTLS